siyuan-bruce/siyuan-bruce.github.io/homepage.md

 ---

 <img src= "./images/profile.jpg" align=right width="150"/>
-Si Yuan JIN (Bruce) is currently an MPhil-PhD student at the Business School of HKUST (Program: Information Systems).
-He is supervised by Prof. Kar Yan Tam, Prof. Bei Zeng and Prof. Qiming Shao.
-He focuses on both technical and empirical studies on state-of-art technologies, including blockchain, quantum computing, etc.
+Si Yuan JIN (Bruce) is an MPhil-PhD candidate at HKUST Business School, specializing in Information Systems under the guidance of Prof. Kar Yan Tam, Prof. Bei Zeng, and Prof. Qiming Shao.
+His research interests encompass cutting-edge technologies, such as blockchain and quantum computing, with a focus on both technical and empirical investigations.

 ---